Eggshell Skulls: When Accidents Make Medical Conditions Worse

 The attorneys at Goldberg Finnegan understand that accidents and injuries can make your pre-existing health problems worse.
 We believe that you should receive compensation for all of the damage you suffer, even if you were not perfectly healthy before your accident.

 If you or your loved one has been injured by someone else's negligence, Goldberg Finnegan is here for you.
-Call (888) 213-8140 or use our case evaluation form to have your claim reviewed for free.
+Call (888) 213-8140 or use our case evaluation form to have your claim reviewed for free a by licensed personal injury lawyer in Silver Spring.